Grey Coat Hospital: 18th century

 The first annual rent for the hospital and all the adjoining ground, all owned by Westminster Abbey, was £5 10s, and the school came into the residence where its principal building is today on 6 January 1701.
 From that year it was also a mixed school, with both boys and girls attending.
 The founders' aim was to provide the poor of the parish with an education, so that they could become loyal citizens, useful workers and solid Christians.

-Soon, other benefactors signed up, including Mr Charles Rampayne, Mr Lionel Herne (an original member of the Society for Promoting Christian Knowledge), Mr Justice Thomas Railton, Madam Mary Bryan, Madam Delahay, Hon.
-Anne Napier and Lady Mary Carnavon.

-Other early benefactors were the Right Hon.
-James Vernon, later Secretary of State for War, his son James, Samuel Bray, Justice John Chamberlayne (an S.P.C.K. founder), Dr George Smallridge, Dean of Christchurch and later Bishop of Bristol, Dr John Sharp, Dean of Christ Church and Archbishop of York, Lady Jane Hyde and the orator and sermons author Robert South.
+Soon, other benefactors signed up, including Lionel Herne (an original member of the Society for Promoting Christian Knowledge), James Vernon, his son James, Justice John Chamberlayne (an S.P.C.K. founder), George Smallridge, John Sharp, Lady Jane Hyde and Robert South.

-The first staff of the school consisted of the Headmaster Mr Ashenden and his wife, two spinsters, Mrs Gotobed and Goody Corbet, two nurses and Israel Thomas.
-By May 1706, the school received Queen Anne's Charter, an act of incorporation which allowed it to formally hold houses, land, grant leases, etc., and which also meant it had to formalize a board.
+The first staff of the school consisted of the Headmaster Mr. Ashenden and his wife, two spinsters, Mrs. Gotobed and Goody Corbet, two nurses and Israel Thomas.
+By May 1706, the school received Queen Anne's Charter, an act of incorporation which allowed it to formally hold houses, land, and grant leases, and which also meant it had to formalize a board.
 Thus, Queen Anne's Charter was read on the 26 May 1706, in the presence of a board consisting of three esquires (including two Justices of the Peace), five brewers and fifteen tradesmen, who elected as the school's first President, John Moore, Bishop of Norwich.
-It was also for this very occasion that the school's seal of “The Royal Foundation of Queen Anne in the Parish of St. Margaret’s Westminster”, as the school was titled, was created, agreed among several proposals by the majority, with a figure of one planting and another watering, with the motto of "God giveth the increase".
+It was also for this very occasion that the school's seal of "The Royal Foundation of Queen Anne in the Parish of St. Margaret's Westminster", as the school was titled, was created, agreed among several proposals by the majority, with a figure of one planting and another watering, with the motto of "God giveth the increase".
 The school's popular name became "The Grey Coat Hospital" after the colour of the clothes provided for the children.